Hoysaleswara Temple: Outer walls

 The walls on the other side have more large images.

 Doorways and mantapa

 The temple has four entrances.
 The one normally used by visitors as main entry nowadays is the northern entrance closest to the parking lot.
 There is one entry on the south side and two on the east side, facing two large detached open pavilions whose ceiling is supported by lathe turned pillars.

-The temple originally had an open navaranga, wherein the mantapa pavilions were visible from outside shrines and the outside was visible to those in the mandapa.
+The temple originally had an open navaranga, wherein the mandapa pavilions were visible from outside shrines and the outside was visible to those in the mandapa.
 In the era of Hoysala king Narasimha I, the mantapa was closed, doors were added and perforated stone screens placed, according to an inscription found in the temple.
 Along with the four doors, the later artists added dvarapalas and decorations as follows:

 A better preserved dvarapala at mantapa entrance (hands broken).